-All of these trustees exercise their responsibilities in accordance with the requirements of the law and are accountable to Pension.
+All these trustees exercise their responsibilities in accordance with the requirements of the law and are accountable to Pension.

-7. Gray's Inn is one of the four Inns of Court which, although proud of their different traditions, have many interests in common.
+- 7. Gray's Inn is one of the four Inns of Court which, although proud of their different traditions, have many interests in common.
 In respect of many of their functions they act jointly or in accordance with agreed rules and policies.
-Gray's Inn exercises its powers, duties and responsibilities in accordance with the following regulations and codes:

-Bar Training Regulations and The Consolidated Rules of the Inns of Court

-The Code of Conduct of the Bar of England and Wales

-The Constitution of the Council of the Inns of Court

-The Constitution of the Inns of Court and the Bar Educational Trust or any regulations, codes or organisations that replace them.

-The Advocacy Training Council Guidance

-8. It is fundamental to the government and administration of the Inn that it seeks to avoid discriminating against anyone, either directly or indirectly, on the grounds of their age, race, colour, ethnic or national origin, nationality, citizenship, social class, gender, sexual orientation, marital status, disability, religion or political persuasion.
+Gray's Inn exercises its powers, duties, and responsibilities in accordance with the following regulations and codes: - (a) Bar Training Regulations and The Consolidated Rules of the Inns of Court - (b) The Code of Conduct of the Bar of England and Wales - (c) The Constitution of the Council of the Inns of Court - (d) The Constitution of the Inns of Court and the Bar Educational Trust - (e) The Advocacy Training Council Guidance - (f) or any regulations, codes or organisations that replace them. - 8.
+It is fundamental to the government and administration of the Inn that it seeks to avoid discriminating against anyone, either directly or indirectly, on the grounds of their age, race, colour, ethnic or national origin, nationality, citizenship, social class, gender, sexual orientation, marital status, disability, religion or political persuasion.